mmozeiko/pkgi/README.md

 Name cannot contain newlines or commas.

 To avoid downloading pkg file over network, you can place it in `ux0:pkgi` folder.
-Keep the name of file same as in http url, or rename it with same name as contentid. pkgi will first check if pkg file can be read locally, and only if it is missing then pkgi will download it from http url.
+Keep the name of file same as in http url, or rename it with same name as contentid. pkgj will first check if pkg file can be read locally, and only if it is missing then pkgj will download it from http url.

 # Usage